Aakrytee/school-registration-form/README.md

-# school-registration-form
+# School-Registration-Form

-A simple school registration form using HTML and CSS with multiple input types and sections.
+This is a simple school registration form created using HTML and CSS.

+## Features
+- Personal Information section
+- Academic Information
+- File Upload
+- Terms and Conditions
+- Submit & Reset buttons

+## Technologies Used
+- HTML
+- CSS

+## Author
+Aakriti Subedi